 In addition to her Bachelor of Elementary Education from UNC at Wilmington, Tracie has earned these professional registrations, licenses & designations: Series 7, 9, 10, 31, 63 and 65 Life, Health, Variable Annuity and Long Term Care licenses Financial Planning Specialist.

-Tracie serves as a Team Leader at Hope Community Church and as a volunteer for lacrosse, dance, and Holly Springs Schools.
+Tracie serves as a volunteer for lacrosse, dance, Hope Communiity Church, and Meg's Smile Foundation.

 All of this means that the whole family is constantly on the go, and so in Tracie’s words, “Life is never boring.”
 But whenever their schedules allow, she loves to take the family back to Wilmington.
 Since her college days, Tracie has been a “beach girl,” and her favorite vacations are on the water.